prashantnirgun/tss.net.in/docs/src/products/desktop.md

 Desktop Accounting Software for SME, Handle Easy billing, taxation, inventory, General Accouting, SMS, Online Backup, Network Ready.

-## E-Governess (Setu).
+## E-Governance (SETU).

-Desktop Application for SETU Project of Govt.
-Which facilitates to provide services of Caste, Non-Cremy Layer, Income, Sr Citizen, Property Card and various Central & State Govt schemes.
+SETU or the Citizen Facilitation Centre is a one-stop service centre for citizens who have to visit government offices for certificates, permits, authentication, affidavits and other services.
+It was set up by the government of Maharashtra state.
+Desktop Application facilitates to provide services of Caste, Non-Cremy Layer, Income, Sr Citizen, Property Card and various Central & State Govt schemes.

 ## Welfare Association Software.